sagarbarick01-hub/uber-data-analysis-powerbi/README.md

 ## ▶️ How to Run this Project

-1. Download the `.pbix` file
+1. Download the `Sagar_Uber_project.pbit` file from this repository.
-2. Open using Power BI Desktop
+2. Open it using Power BI Desktop.
+3. Load the dataset if prompted.
+4. Navigate through the dashboard pages.
-3. Explore dashboards using filters and slicers
+5. Use filters and slicers to explore insights.
 ---

 ## 📈 Results & Conclusion